§ 154.005 DEFINITIONS.

 ICE CREAM PARLOR.
 A retail establishment whose business is limited to the sale of ice cream, frozen desserts, dessert items, candies and confections, and beverages in a ready-to-eat state.
 Businesses serving hot dogs, hamburgers, salads, pizza, hot or cold sandwiches, or similar entree items are not considered ICE CREAM PARLORS for the purposes of this chapter.

 IMPERVIOUS SURFACE.
-A surface that has been compacted or covered with a laver of material so that it is highly resistant to infiltration by water.
+A surface that has been compacted or covered with a layer of material so that it is highly resistant to infiltration by water.
+Types of materials include asphalt, concrete, gravel and any other surface with a water infiltration rate of 0.01 inches per hour or less.

 INDUSTRY, HEAVY.
 A use engaged in the basic processing and manufacturing of materials or products predominantly from extracted or raw materials or products, or a use engaged in storage of, or manufacturing processes using flammable or explosive materials, or storage or manufacturing processes that potentially involve hazardous or commonly recognized offensive conditions.